Cruz Azul Hidalgo: Ascenso MX

 In the Verano 1999 and Verano 2000 tournaments of the Primera División A, the club finished as runner-up in the league, being defeated by Unión de Curtidores and Irapuato respectively.

-In 2003 the team was moved to Oaxaca City and renamed Cruz Azul Oaxaca, in this location the team was runner-up in the 2005 Apertura Tournament, being defeated by Puebla, in 2006 the team returned to the State of Hidalgo.
-In 2006, the Cruz Azul Jasso club was created as the institution's third team, participating in the Segunda División.
+In 2003, the team was moved to Oaxaca, Oaxaca and renamed Cruz Azul Oaxaca, in this location the team was runner-up in the 2005 Apertura Tournament, being defeated by Puebla, in 2006 the team was moved back to Hidalgo.
+In 2006, Cruz Azul Jasso was created as the institution's third team, participating in the Segunda División.

 After 2006 the team consolidated itself in the league, qualifying for the play–offs on a regular basis, and continuing its participation even when the league eliminated the reserve teams from Liga MX.
 As of 2012 the team began to have problems in the relegation table, ensuring its permanence in the final part of the seasons.

-In 2014 the team was bought by the owners of Zacatepec 1948, who used the franchise to give continuity to their team in the Ascenso MX.
+In 2014, the team was bought by the owners of Zacatepec 1948, who used the franchise to give continuity to their team in the Ascenso MX.